-- (a) determine the powers it delegates to the mayor (if any); - (b) determine what powers and functions as may be designated by the municipal council, must be exercised and performed by the mayor together with the other members of the mayoral committee. - (c) subject to rule 40 and sub-rules (2) and (3), elect the mayor in terms of Schedule 3 to the Structures Act; - (d) prescribe how often the mayoral committee must meet; - (e) prescribe the format, frequency and framework for reports on the activities of the mayor and the exercise of his or her delegated powers; and - (f) specify and clarify the role and responsibility of the mayor on the one hand and the municipal manager and departmental heads of the municipality on the other, with due regard to the statutory duties and responsibilities of the municipal manager. - (2) No councillor may hold office as mayor for more than two consecutive terms. - (3) If a councillor is elected to fill a vacancy in the office of mayor, the period between that election and the next election of a mayor is not regarded as a term. - (4) If the council decides, after consideration of the municipal manager's report, not to establish an office of mayor- - (a) the matter may not be considered again during the next three months; and - (b) the council operates as a municipality with a plenary executive system.
+- (c) elect the members of the committee in terms of an electoral system determined by the council and with due regard to the recommendation by the municipal manager; - (d) elect the mayor from amongst the members of the committee in terms of schedule 3 to the Structures Act; - (e) prescribe how often the committee must meet; - (f) prescribe the format, frequency and framework for reports on the activities of the committee and the exercise of its delegated powers; - (g) prescribe the ceremonial functions that are to be vested in the mayor; and - (h) specify and clarify the role and responsibilities of the executive committee and the mayor on the one hand and the municipal manager and departmental managers of the municipality on the other hand, with due regard to the statutory duties and responsibilities of the municipal manager and the council's policy on roles and responsibilities. - (2) If the council decides, after it has considered the municipal manager's report, not to establish an executive committee - - (a) the matter may not be considered again during the next three months; and - (b) the council operates as a municipality with a plenary executive system.